 Myth #13: You can catch the coronavirus from your pet or give it to them

-While China currently has the most cases of COVID-19 on record, the stigma against Chinese people and Chinese products is unwarranted and harmful.
-The World Health Organization (WHO) states that the virus does not live long on objects, such as letters and packages, and it is safe to receive mail from China.
+The World Health Organization (WHO) states that the virus does not live long on objects, such as letters and packages, and it is safe to receive mail and packages.